ChrisW-priv/PersonalVault/zettelkasten/Determinant of a matrix.md

 - $\vert M \vert$

 ## Intuition
-Determinant is a factor by which a space is scaled by the matrix after a [[Linear transformation]].
+Determinant is a factor by which a space is scaled by the matrix after a [Linear transformation](Linear%20transformation.md).

 Special cases:
 - If the determinant of a matrix is 0 then a transformation reduces a dimensionality of space.
-In other words makes the basis vectors [[Linear dependence|linearly dependent]].
+In other words makes the basis vectors [linearly dependent](Linear%20dependence.md).
 For example turns a 2d space into a 1d line.
 - If the determinant of a matrix is negative then a transformation "flips" the space as in flipping a sheet of paper.

 ## Computation